-The Striptease trail is everything an avid hiker could want: a challenging walk over boulders and trail, ample places to take a dip to refresh oneself, and stunning scenery.
+The Striptease trail is everything an avid hiker could want from some Tsitsikamma adventures: a challenging walk over boulders and trail, ample places to take a dip to refresh oneself, and stunning scenery.
 Just make sure you bring plenty of water and food because this will take several hours to hike!

 To get to the Striptease trail, you’ll first have to drive to Tsitsikamma Lodge up the road from Thornham on N2.